ilis137/React-boilerplate-new/README.md

 # Simple React Boilerplate

 Start developing React JS applications easily with the included tooling.
-Using gulp with browserify and jasmine for testing.
+Built using Webpack ,ESlint  for linting and Jest for testing.

 ### Notes